apache/druid/docs/development/extensions-contrib/druid-exact-count.md

 The MERGE aggregator is used when working with pre-computed bitmaps:

 - Used for querying pre-aggregated data (columns that were previously aggregated using BUILD)
-- Combines multiple bitmaps using bitwise operations
+- Combines multiple bitmaps using bitwise operations.
-- Must be used on columns that are aggregated using BUILD
+- Must be used on columns that are aggregated using BUILD, or by a previous MERGE.
 - `Bitmap64ExactCountMerge` aggregator is recommended for use in `timeseries` type queries, though it also works for `topN` and `groupBy` queries.

 Example: